|Category||Administration and Management|

 - Director of ITS: Risks associated with information and communications technology, core ICT infrastructure, information systems, and ITS related security.

-- Head of Health and Safety Compliance: Risks associated with Health and Safety of staff, students, visitors and contractors as well as risks associated with biological, chemical, animal welfare and radiation compliance.
+- Director of Health, Safety and Wellbeing: Risks associated with Health and Safety of staff, students, visitors and contractors as well as risks associated with biological, chemical, animal welfare and radiation compliance.

 - The Director of Risk, Assurance and Compliance is responsible for: